 Other relevant courses may also be chosen as electives by approval of the Psychology graduate program coordinator.

-The Advanced Certificate in Engineering Psychology is expected to be approved by the New York State Education Department by the fall 2013 and will be administered by the Department of Psychology in the College of Liberal Arts at RIT, 18 Lomb Memorial Drive, Rochester, New York 14623-2953.
+The Advanced Certificate in Engineering Psychology is approved by the New York State Education Department and will be administered by the Department of Psychology in the College of Liberal Arts at RIT, 18 Lomb Memorial Drive, Rochester, New York 14623-2953.
 For more information contact Dr. Esa Rantanen at firstname.lastname@example.org

 Students may meet the prerequisite requirements either by taking the designated prerequisite courses at RIT, by having sufficient background from their undergraduate education, or if prerequisite requirements are explicitly waived by the course instructor.